A Harnack inequality for solutions of elliptic-parabolic equations: Introduction

 we mention \cite{gut-wheeden1} and \cite{gut-wheeden2}, where a Harnack inequality is shown for solutions. \\ Coming to more recent papers, in 2006 Gianazza and Vespri used a technique, due also to DiBenedetto, inspired by the already mentioned paper by De Giorgi and adapted to the parabolic case.
-In \cite{gianazza-vespri} they proved a Harnack inequality not only for solutions, but for functions belonging to the natural De Giorgi class. \\ [0.3em] In the present paper we use this technique obtaining the inhomogeneous inequality for functions in the parabolic De Giorgi class, while for elliptic-parabolic and forward-backward parabolic equations treated in the second part we confine ourselves to consider solutions, as we already explained.
+In \cite{gianazza-vespri} they proved a Harnack inequality not only for solutions, but for functions belonging to the natural De Giorgi class. \\ Finally, we recall the already mentioned paper \cite{fabio19}, where it is shown a Harnack inequality for functions belonging to the natural De Giorgi class, where $\uprho > 0$ almost everywhere. \\ [0.3em] In the present paper we use this technique obtaining the inhomogeneous inequality for functions in the parabolic De Giorgi class, while for elliptic-parabolic equations treated in the second part we confine ourselves to consider solutions, as we already explained. \\ [0.3em] Finally, we conclude saying that without much additional work one could also consider unbounded $\uprho, \lambda, \Lambda, M, N$, i.e. in $L^1_{\loc}$.
+Since the Part I is quite technical and the proof quite long we prefer to confine to consider bounded coefficients just to prevent unnecessary complications.